Nuked88/ComfyUI-N-Nodes/README.md

 ## Troubleshooting

-- **SaveVideo - Preview not working**: is related to a conflict with animateDiff, i've already opened a [PR](https://github.com/ArtVentureX/comfyui-animatediff/pull/64) to solve this issue.
-Meanwhile you can download my patched version from [here](https://github.com/Nuked88/comfyui-animatediff)
+-~~ **SaveVideo - Preview not working**: is related to a conflict with animateDiff, i've already opened a [PR](https://github.com/ArtVentureX/comfyui-animatediff/pull/64) to solve this issue.
+Meanwhile you can download my patched version from [here](https://github.com/Nuked88/comfyui-animatediff)~~ pull has been merged so this problem should be fixed now!

 ## Contributing